ionic-team/ionic-framework/core/src/components/progress-bar/readme.md

 # ion-progress-bar

-ion-progress-bar is a horizontal progress bar to visualize the progression of an operation and activity.
-You can choose between two types: `determinate` and `indeterminate`.
+Progress bars inform users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates.
+There are two types of progress bars: `determinate` and `indeterminate`.

 ## Progress Type

 ### Determinate

-If the percentage of an operation is known, you should use the determinate type.
-This is the default type and the progress is represented by the `value` property.
+Determinate is the default type.
+It should be used when the percentage of an operation is known.
+The progress is represented by setting the `value` property.
+This can be used to show the progress increasing from 0 to 100% of the track.

-A buffer shows circles as animation to indicate some activity.
-If the `buffer` property is smaller than 1 you can show the additional buffering progress.
+If the `buffer` property is set, a buffer stream will show with animated circles to indicate activity.
+The value of the `buffer` property will also be represented by how much visible track there is.
+If the value of `buffer` is less than the `value` property, there will be no visible track.
+If `buffer` is equal to `1` then the buffer stream will be hidden.

 ### Indeterminate

-If an operation is in progress and it's not necessary to indicate how long it will take.

-If you add `reversed="true"`, you receive a query which is used to indicate pre-loading.
+The indeterminate type should be used when it is unknown how long the process will take.
+The progress bar is not tied to the `value`, instead it continually slides along the track until the process is complete.

 <!-- Auto Generated Below -->